In our group we’re interested in using (ancient) DNA as a tool to answer a wide range of questions in ecology, evolution, and archaeology.

 Our methods focus on whole genome (shotgun) resequencing, metabarcoding and occasionally we’ll use reduced representation (hybridization capture) sequencing, or single marker PCR.
 Our work greatly benefits from the excellent infrastructure and expertise we have available locally, including the Norwegian Sequencing Centre, the CEES labs and the ancient DNA laboratory.
 We really enjoy collaborating closely with people with specialties in other disciplines, including archaeologists and paleontologists.

 We currently have several ongoing projects investigating dispersal and adaptation of biodiversity through human movement, trade and domestication in Viking Age and medieval northern Europe.
-In addition, we are further involved in collaborative projects on ancient dispersal and adaptation of New Zealand snapper, common beans and barley.
+In addition, we work on the population genomics of Atlantic puffins and use sedimentary ancient DNA to reconstruct past environments.
+We are further involved in collaborative projects on ancient dispersal and adaptation of New Zealand snapper, common beans and barley.